sonic-net/SONiC/doc/aaa/TACACS+ Server Monitor.md

         - Any server latency is bigger than high_latency_threshold.
 - When hostcfgd generate TACACS config file, server priority calculated according to following rules:
     - Get server priority info from CONFIG_DB TACPLUS_SERVER table.
+    - When monitor feature disabled, will use priority in TACPLUS_SERVER table as server priority.
+    - When monitor feature enabled:
         - Change high latency server to 1, this is because 1 is the smallest priority, and SONiC device will use high priority server first.
         - Un-reachable server will not include in TACACS config file.
 When server become reachable, hostcfgd will add server back.
         - If other server also has priority 1 in CONFIG_DB, change priority to 2
         - If other server priority is no 1, using original priority in CONFIG_DB

 # 5 References